ORORRR/cube-timer/README.md

 This application is made in **Javascript** with **React** and is fully **responsive**, so It can be used anywhere.

-Solve's times are saved in the local storage of the brower.
+Solve's times are saved in the local storage of the browser.

 ## Installation guide